 - Ensuring that targets set previously are being achieved and to set new targets for the next year

-- Recommending amendments to the Statement or EHC plan, or converting the Statement into an EHC plan.
-The LA will only amend your child’s Statement or EHC plan if there is a major change to your child or young person’s needs i.e. a medical diagnosis.
-The LA must convert existing Statements to EHC plans in line with the Children and Families Act 2014 transitional arrangements.
+- Recommending amendments to the EHC plan.
+The LA will only amend your child’s EHC plan if there is a major change to your child or young person’s needs i.e. a medical diagnosis.

-- Considering whether all your child or young person’s goals have been met and whether a Statement or EHC plan is still required
+- Considering whether all your child or young person’s goals have been met and whether the EHC plan is still required

 Please be aware that there is no legal requirement for you to be invited or involved if your young person is aged 16 or over unless they have asked for you to be invited or involved.